Congratulations on taking the initiative to secure yourself online and protect your identity! It’s a small but important step.

 If you find yourself saying “I want to take better precautions online,” but you don’t quite know where to start, you’ve landed in the right place.

-First things first, if you haven’t already downloaded my free guide 6 Online Mistakes Most People Make, you’re probably going to want to start there.
+First things first, if you haven’t already downloaded the free PDF entitled 6 Online Mistakes You’re Making (and how to fix them!), you’re probably going to want to start there.
 Use the form below and I’ll send you the PDF immediately.

 This PDF is going to give you some actionable steps providing the basic framework to lock down your online identity.
 Read through it carefully and if you have any questions, contact me.